 Sometimes artists are just really happy with the music they've managed to produce, and they want to listen to it because it gives them a sense of achievement.
 They made that piece of music – no one else.
 And, it sounds pretty great!

 I've personally listened to my own music for fun more times than I can count.

-It might be difficult for beginner artists to listen to their own music at first because it may not sound too good.
-But, with practise, and consistency, it will get to a point where you’re happy with the tracks you make.
+It might be difficult for artists to listen to their own music depending on how far they are in their musical journey, because it may not sound too good.
+But, with practice, and consistency, it will get to a point where you’re happy with the tracks you make.
 You just have to keep going!

 Artists listening to their own music for fun might sound like an egocentric activity, but it's good to be proud of what you've made.